 These birds have shiny angular heads with black backs.
 Some other distinctive features of this bird include white lines on its wings.

-They also have pretty yellow eyes.
 Ring-necked ducks are omnivores.
 They get their food by diving into water bodies.
 Young ducklings, however, are dependent on worms, leeches, midges, and snails.

 10. Surf Scote

-The Melanitta perspicillata, surf scoter, is a huge sea duck and are rare Canadian bird.
+The Melanitta perspicillata, Surf Scoter, is a huge sea duck and are rare Canadian bird.
 These birds generally breed in Canada and Alaska.

 The male surf scoters are black and have some white patches on their body.
 The patches are found on their nape and head.
 The females are slightly browned and look like small birds.